 Laparoscopic Hysterectomy Procedures on the Rise

 For two years, 39-year-old mom Nancy Longobardi had suffered from intense abdominal pain.
-She was diagnosed as having pelvic adhesions, from a prior cesarean section, and endometriosis, a condition where endometrial tissue implants beyond the inner lining of the uterus.
-After a procedure to remove some scar tissue and treat the visible endometriotic implants, she felt better, but the pain returned within six months.
+She was diagnosed with pelvic adhesions, from a prior cesarean section, andendometriosis, which is a pelvic pain condition where tissue from the uterine lining migrates and implants beyond the uterus - in the pelvic-abdominal cavity.
+After a procedure to remove scar tissue and treat the visible endometriotic implants, she felt better, but the pain returned within six months.
 So, she decided to have a hysterectomy performed laparoscopically.

-A hysterectomy, the removal of a woman's uterus, is often recommended for patients with tumors in the uterus (such as fibroids), endometriosis, adenomyosis (a condition in which tissue that normally lines the uterus also grows within the muscular walls of the uterus), chronic pelvic pain or abnormal uterine bleeding.
-Depending on the patient's condition, it may be appropriate to remove the ovaries and tubes at the time of the hysterectomy, a procedure called salpingo-oophorectomy.
+A hysterectomy, the removal of a woman's uterus, is often recommended for patients with tumors in the uterus, such as fibroids; endometriosis; adenomyosis, a condition in which tissue that normally lines the uterus also grows within the muscular walls of the uterus; chronic pelvic pain or severe uterine bleeding.
+At the time of the hysterectomy, the ovaries and Fallopian tubes may be removed if indicated, a procedure called salpingo-oophorectomy.

 Laparoscopic surgery is minimally invasive and is performed in the hospital under general anesthesia.
-Patients usually enjoy a shorter hospital stay, often going home the same or next day; a faster recovery period (an average of two weeks compared to six to eight weeks with a traditional hysterectomy) and less post-operative pain.
-The procedure also causes less scarring compared to a traditional hysterectomy.
+Patients usually enjoy a shorter hospital stay, often going home the same or next day; a faster recovery period - an average of two weeks compared to six to eight weeks with a traditional hysterectomy; less post-operative pain and pain medication requirements, and less scarring compared to an open abdominal incision.

-There are many different ways to perform a hysterectomy, including an abdominal, vaginal and laparoscopical approach; the mode of surgery is dependent on many factors.
+There are many different methods for hysterectomy, including abdominal, vaginal and laparoscopic approaches; the mode of surgery is dependent on many factors.
 Although many patients are candidates for laparoscopic surgery, not all women are, so it's important to discuss all of the options with your doctor.

-Longobardi chose to have the lapaoroscopic hysterectomy in part because the shorter recovery period would help her return to work and taking care of her kids.
+Longobardi chose to have the laparoscopic procedure in part because the shorter recovery period would help her return to work and taking care of her kids.
 She is now back at work and feels great.

 "I'm glad I did it," she says.
 "I would definitely recommend it."